andres-lowrie/lang/docs/content/docs/basics/custom-types.md

 ## Declaring

-Sometimes you want to define the type of things that are in a structure, for that you can use the `type` function the syntax is:
+Sometimes you want to define the type of things that are in a structure, for that you can use the `type constructor` syntax is:

 ```
 binding_name = type {